knowledgetechnologyuhh/FabuLight-ASD/README.md

 python3 fabulight.py --mode train --maxEpoch 60 --id fabulight
 ```

-Please notice that only the arguments whose valuees differ from the default ones must be provided.
+Please notice that only the arguments whose values differ from the default ones must be provided.

 Please notice as well that perhaps 64 concurrent dataloader workers might be too much depending on the available architecture.
 Include the argument ***--nDataLoaderThread*** followed by the adequate number of dataloader workers, if necessary.